Left Arrow

 5. UX audit

 The UX audit utilises previous findings to analyse user journeys, ensuring alignment between user behaviour, intended experience, and business success.
-It also reviews the design, navigation, and UI of your product to optimise goal achievement.
+It also reviews the UX design, navigation, and UI of your product to optimise goal achievement.
 The result is a concise evaluation of what's working, what's not, and areas for improvement.

 6. Findings and next steps